sclarkstone/Milestone4/README.md

 * 'operator does not exist: bigint = character varying LINE 1: ...d" = 2) AND "checkout_orderlineitem"."product_id" IN (SELECT'

 ## Desirable features
+* in the product_details page rather then recommended products that are fixed, to have them dynamic and based on the top 3 of what other customers purchased alongside the selected product.

 ## Set up